Frequently Asked Questions

 YES!

-Where do I go (what is your address)?
+Where do I go for my Beyond Food programming (what is your address)?

 Please come to the Edmonton Food Bank ANNEX located at 11434-120 Street, Edmonton, AB.
 The facility is two doors down from the main Food Bank.